Agenta-AI/agenta/README.md

 ## Why choose Agenta for building LLM-apps?

-- Build quickly: You need to iterate many times on different architectures and prompts to bring apps to production.
+- 🔨 **Build quickly**: You need to iterate many times on different architectures and prompts to bring apps to production.
 We streamline this process and allow you to do this in days instead of weeks.
-- Build robust apps and reduce hallucination: We provide you with the tools to systematically and easily evaluate your application to make sure you only serve robust apps to production
+- 🏗️ **Build robust apps and reduce hallucination**: We provide you with the tools to systematically and easily evaluate your application to make sure you only serve robust apps to production
-- Developer-focused: We cater to complex LLM-apps and pipelines that require more than one simple prompt.
+- 👨‍💻 **Developer-focused**: We cater to complex LLM-apps and pipelines that require more than one simple prompt.
 We allow you to experiment and iterate on apps that have complex integration, business logic, and many prompts.
-- Solution-Agnostic: You have the freedom to use any library and models, be it Langchain, llma_index, or a custom-written alternative.
+- 🌐 **Solution-Agnostic**: You have the freedom to use any library and models, be it Langchain, llma_index, or a custom-written alternative.
-- Privacy-First: We respect your privacy and do not proxy your data through third-party services.
+- 🔒 **Privacy-First**: We respect your privacy and do not proxy your data through third-party services.
 The platform and the data are hosted on your infrastructure.

 ## Contributing